MoonshineSG/Octoprint-Filament/README.md

 Pause print on GPIO filament runout sensor

-The following needs to be added to the config.yaml:
+The following needs to be added to the config.yaml in the plugins section:

 ```
+plugins:
   filament:
     pin: XX
     bounce: 400